-How Anna Kournikova and Enrique Iglesias' Love Tricked Everyone
+Inside Enrique Iglesias and Anna Kournikova's Super-Private Romance - E!
+Online

 He explained, "When I go back home, I want to make sure that whatever goes on in my house, it's just for me and my loved ones that are with me right there.
 I need that."

 Whether she and Federov ever tried marriage on for size or not, Kournikova and Iglesias had met by the end of 2001.
-The sexy "Escape" video premiered in January 2002 ("we're trying to get as much sex in this video as possible," Iglesias quipped) and they attended the MTV Video Music Awards together that August.
-The stars had simply aligned for the Spanish singer and Russian tennis player, both of whom had adopted Miami as their hometown; loved sports, the sun and being on the water; and understood what it was like to be on the road for weeks or months at a time.
+The sexy "Escape" video premiered in January 2002 ("We're trying to get as much sex in this video as possible," Iglesias said in the making-of video) and they attended the MTV Video Music Awards together that August.

-And they've been gleefully leading people on a like-minded goose chase, ranging from low-speed to wild, ever since.
+The stars simply aligned for the pair, who adopted Miami as their hometown.
+They loved sports, the sun and being on the water—and understood what it was like to be targeted by tabloids and on the road for weeks or months at a time.

-Plagued by injuries, Kournikova actually retired from competitive tennis in 2003 (she never won a singles championship but had 16 in doubles, including two Grand Slam titles), though she'd continue to play in exhibitions and other related events for years to come, and she remained one of the most talked-about and, at times, controversial athletes in sports.
+Plagued by injuries, Kournikova retired from competitive tennis in 2003 (she never won a singles championship but had 16 in doubles, including two Grand Slam titles), though she'd continue to play in exhibitions and other related events for years to come, and she remained one of the most talked-about personalities in sports.

 "I know what it's like to be judged, dissected, picked apart for all of my life," Kournikova told the Los Angeles Times in 2011, when she joined The Biggest Loser as a trainer.
 "It was so painful.
 I was just a kid at the time.
 I was being judged over here for being too pretty, or over there for not looking good enough.
 And God forbid I gained a pound.
 I heard about it.
 And then I was being criticized for not being a good enough tennis player and yet I knew—I knew—I was giving it everything I had."